openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 [`ofSetRectMode(...)`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetRectMode "ofSetRectMode Documentation Page") allows us to control how the `(x, y)` we pass into `ofRect(...)` are used to draw.
 By default, they are interpreted as the upper left corner (`OF_RECTMODE_CORNER`).
 For our purposes, we want them to be the center (`OF_RECTMODE_CENTER`), so our rectangle is centered over the mouse.

 Compile and run.
-A white rectangle is drawn at the mouse position when we press the left mouse button...but it disappears immediately.
+A white rectangle is drawn at the mouse position when we press the left mouse button ... but it disappears immediately.
 By default, the screen is cleared with every `draw()` call.
 We can change that with [`ofSetBackgroundAuto(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetBackgroundAuto "ofSetBackgroundAuto Documentation Page").
 Passing in a value of `false` turns off the automatic background clearing.
 Add the following lines into `setup()`:

 ```cpp
 ofSetBackgroundAuto(false);